cecicatg/StudioGhibliAPI/README.md

 |POST Vehicle|http://localhost:5000/select-vehicle|{"id": "923d70c9-8f15-4972-ad53-0128b261d628"}|Vehicle 'Sasuke's Boat' details|

 ## Developer
-Developed by **Cecilia Alexia Torres Guzman** in the period of August to september of the year 2021.
+This project was developed by **Cecilia Alexia Torres Guzman** in the period of August to September of the year 2021.